expressots/expresso-site-doc/docs/overview/status-code.md

 The status codes listed below are defined by [RFC 9110](https://httpwg.org/specs/rfc9110.html#overview.of.status.codes)
 :::

-## Expresso TS Status Code
+## ExpressoTS status code

-In Expresso TS, we have a list of all status codes listed in the MDN that you can use in your application.
+In ExpressoTS, we have a list of all status codes listed in the MDN that you can use in your application.
 Here is an example of use:

 ### In a Controller